When Harry Met Sally … (1989)

 The overall thrust of this movie is that we should have faith in God because things will all work out in the end.
 It is an optimistic theology, to say the least.

 In the 1937 remake, Seventh Heaven, things are really sweetened up.
 First of all, the prologue of the original movie is replaced by this: “On the lower left slope of Montmarte hill lies a sinister square called ‘The Sock.’
 It’s wretched inhabitants, crowded like rats, live between Heaven and Hell, for their evil street is stopped suddenly by a church.”
-And so, instead of saying that salvation depends on the courage the individual, the prologue in this remake lets us know that it depends on the church.
+And so, instead of saying that salvation depends on the courage of the individual and the mercy of God, the prologue in this remake lets us know that it depends on organized religion.

 Chico is played by Jimmy Stewart.
 It really is hard to take his atheism seriously.
 Although Stewart came to play some edgy roles in the movies after World War II, at this stage of his career, he was still just an “Aw, shucks!” kind of guy.